ONLYOFFICE/onlyoffice.github.io/README.md

 ## How to use

-1. Choose the locale and the rules you want to apply to your document.
+1. Choose the locale and the rules you want to apply to your text.
 2. Select the text you want to correct.
 3. Click the Correct text button.